 Clay play works very well for developing fine motor and sensory learning.
 My little chatterbox who normally goes 200 miles per hour was absolutely absorbed by it and focused the whole time.

 All my daughter’s flower vases got broken over the period of time so we decided to make a new one using

 – some decorations

 A. broke clay on small pieces to make it easier to work with.
 Then applying pressure she pressed it against the jar with her thumbs and spread it over the surface.
 After she covered the whole jar she attached small decorations to make it even more pretty.
-Normally this type of clay can not be harden very well, but we baked it for 30 minutes in 235F temperature in the oven, in the result it harden a bit.
+Normally this type of clay can not harden very well, but we baked it for 30 minutes at 235F temperature in the oven, as result, it hardens a bit.

 I will keep this in mind for the occasion when we need to make a handmade gift for Mother’s day or birthday.